SwissTonyStark/GameMindsDT/README.md

 docker build -t minerl-dt .
 ```
 ### Building the PyBullet Image
-The PyBullet image is required if you wish to work with projects that require PyBullet.
+The PyBullet image is required if you wish to work with experiments that require PyBullet.
 Navigate to the directory containing the Dockerfile for PyBullet.

 - Navigate to the directory containing the Dockerfile for PyBullet.
 - Run the following command: